yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 7. From your build agent VM, perform a pull on each image to validate that pulls are working from the VM.

-8. Next, setup VSTS to automate the process for creating images and pushing to ACR.
-Add an Azure Service Principal to your VSTS account.
+8. Next, setup Azure DevOps to automate the process for creating images and pushing to ACR.
+Add an Azure Service Principal to your Azure DevOps account.
 Create docker container builds for all repositories that push images to your ACR instance.
 Enable Continuous Integration for all repositories.

 ## Exercise 2: Deploy the solution to Azure Kubernetes Service